niilante/FFCK/docs/FAQ/FAQ.md

 What now?
 Well, since I don't think that "Resist [Fingerprinting](https://wiki.mozilla.org/Security/Fingerprinting)" (RFP) is (in his current state) useful, we use other (older) flags in order to not fully lose our privacy.
 A (_good_) VPN and the user.js is in _most_ cases enough.
 It's impossible to defeat all fingerprinting mechanism without destroying the normal "web surfing fun".

-### Why are some flags disabled when I can control them via FF "Settings"?
+## Why are some flags disabled when I can control them via FF "Settings"?

 Some flags are preset in case you _accidently_ installed addon x e.g. Screenshots.
 Enforcing to disable e.g. screenshots out-of-the box is usually not needed because if the addon is not installed the toggle simply does nothing.

-### Wont-fix stuff in this configuration
+## Wont-fix stuff

 I don't waste my lifetime and anyones else time trying to "fix" something which is protocol specific, this has to be fixed within the Browsers source code or the protocol specification.
 Disabling everything makes less sense because a) not every site/server might use it b) it might not directly compromise your security or privacy setup c) not every page is exploitable or abuse xyz hole.
 In most cases exploiting something needs additional steps to make it effective for an attacker to "gain something from it" d) I believe in layer security and not software 'security'.